fordhamcisc69302019springfinalproject/PreProcessing/README.md

 # Documentations
 ## Overview
+- Train data after pre-processed has been saved into *census-income.data.precessed.csv*
-You can complete normalization, imputation and balancing process with this tool.
+- You can complete normalization, imputation and balancing process with this tool.
 There are two ways to make use of this tool:
 1. Directly open *CISC6930_preprocessing.py*, customize parameters and arguements below:
 ```Python